|Address||Wesley Road, WV12 5QT (Click for Google map)|

 Since 2015 there have been many improvements to the building.
 Money from the sale of Lane Head has made this possible.
 What used to be a relatively small “Primary” room has doubled in size to become the “Meeting Room”, the kitchen and toilet areas have been re-furbished and the school floors resurfaced.
 In the church there are now a set of double doors on entry instead of two side doors, this makes entrance easier for weddings and funerals in particular.
 There is a newly installed sound system, cd’s can be used for services where required.
 Disabled access is much improved by the removal of steps in various places and a ramp installed where there were stairs.
 The exterior of the building has been block paved, improving the approach to the building.
 A service of dedication of the work was held in the presence of Revs John and Linda Williams

 Inside our church we have sufficient seating to accommodate around 150 people, an ideal place for a wedding.
-It costs £170 to hire our church (Minister and organist fees are separate).
-Please feel free to contact Margaret Howells 01922402658 to discuss your needs.
+It costs £195 to hire our church (Minister and organist fees are separate).
+Please feel free to contact our minister or Margaret Howells 01922402658 to discuss your needs.